Skip to main content

 • Quick Guide to directions and information gathering powers during IC reviews

-The OAIC will also be holding a webinar in the coming months to provide an update on the revised IC review Direction.
+The OAIC will also be holding a webinar in the coming months to provide an update on the revised IC review procedure direction.
 Please ensure that you are subscribed to the ICON newsletter mailing list to receive further information.

 The OAIC has many matters that date back a number of years.
 How do we know which of these matters will be allocated for case management over the coming months?